 On May 3, 2005, NJDEP filed a lawsuit in New Jersey Superior Court against Honeywell and two other companies seeking declaratory and injunctive relief, unspecified damages, and the reimbursement of unspecified total costs relating to sites in New Jersey allegedly contaminated with chrome ore processing residue.
 The claims against Honeywell relate to the activities of a predecessor company which ceased its New Jersey manufacturing operations in the mid-1950's.
-Honeywell and the two other companies have agreed to settle this litigation with NJDEP, subject to court approval.
+Honeywell and the two other companies have agreed to settle this litigation with NJDEP, subject to Court approval.
 Under the settlement, Honeywell would pay \$5 million of NJDEP's past costs, as well as accept sole responsibility to remediate 24 of the 53 "Publicly Funded Sites" (i.e., those sites for which none of the three companies had previously accepted responsibility).
 Honeywell would also bear 50% of the costs at another 10 Publicly Funded Sites.
 We have recorded reserves for the Publicly Funded Sites where appropriate under the accounting policy described above.

 Lawsuits were previously filed against Honeywell and other landowners by Jersey City and two of its municipal utility authorities, and separately by a citizens group seeking, the cleanup of chromium residue at several of the Honeywell ACO Sites under the federal Resource Conservation and Recovery Act (RCRA).
-Honeywell, Jersey City, the municipal utility authorities and the citizens group have agreed to settle these claims, which settlement is subject to Court approval, and classification by Jersey City of these and other related sites as an area in need of redevelopment and approval of the related redevelopment plan and agreement.
+Honeywell, Jersey City, the municipal utility authorities and the citizens group have agreed to settle these claims, which settlement has been approved by the Court.
+These sites and other related sites have been classified by Jersey City as an area in need of redevelopment and Jersey City has approved a redevelopment plan and agreement regarding these sites.
 As part of this settlement, Honeywell has also agreed to release claims it may have had against Jersey City and its municipal utility authorities for contamination of river sediments and for the remediation of chrome residue at the Publicly Funded Sites that are sewer lines.
 The remedial actions contemplated by this settlement are consistent with our recorded reserves.
+Settlement discussions are also underway with the citizens group with respect to claims regarding certain related sites.